 I started experimenting with plant-based butters that would make my solution firm and smooth, like mango butter, almond butter, avocado butter, cocoa butter, and shea butter.
 Each had its own scent, texture, and melting point (not to mention cost).
 I also started adding cornstarch, which I discovered acted similarly to baking soda to help control odor and leave the underarms feeling fresh.
 And I incorporated vitamin E for its antioxidant properties that could help prolong shelf life.

 The more difficult part was determining what proportion of each ingredient to use—did I need more baking soda, less cornstarch?
-Less shea butter, more cocoa butter?—and then how to combine them in a way that would result in a smooth, effective end result.
+Less shea butter, more cocoa butter?
+And then how do I combine them to achieve a smooth, effective end result?
 I realized that the melting and cooling processes significantly impacted how the final product turned out.
 Sometimes I’d end up with a little jar with oil sitting on top and powders sunk to the bottom.
 Other times the formula was lumpy, or dried well at first, then became spotty on top a day or two later.
 The weather mattered, too, especially when working in a home without AC.
-If it was cold out, the butter would be harder and take longer to melt; if it was warm, the opposite.
+If it was cold out, the butter would be harder and take longer to melt; if it was warm, the opposite occurred.
 My first iterations showed the butters would melt in ten minutes at 300 degrees.
-But I learned some days I didn’t need the full ten minutes, and if I let the product got too hot, that impacted how it mixed with the other ingredients and how the final, cooled consistency turned out.
+But I learned some days I didn’t need the full ten minutes, and if I let the product get too hot, that affected how it mixed with the other ingredients and how the final, cooled consistency turned out.

 Texture was one of my biggest initial challenges.
 To understand how each ingredient was impacting the texture of the final, cooled deodorant, I’d isolate different factors.
-In one night I might make five batches of deodorant—each batch made four jars, so I’d end up with twenty total—while keeping all the ingredients and steps in the process steady but only changing the amount of cocoa butter from one batch to the next.
-I’d set the deodorants out to cool for 24 hours, labeling each batch A, B, C, D, E with corresponding notes, then wait to see how the texture turned out.
+In one night, I might make five batches of deodorant.
+Each batch made four jars, so I’d end up with twenty total.
+I’d keep all the ingredients and steps in the process steady, but only change the amount of cocoa butter from one batch to the next.
+I’d set the deodorants out to cool for twenty-four hours, labeling each batch A, B, C, D, E with corresponding notes, then wait to see how the texture turned out.
 For the ones that looked good, I’d test that version for multiple days to know how well it worked.
 A few days later I’d start over again, this time maybe only adjusting the amount of baking soda or the mixing temperature.
+It seemed the ratios of ingredients I could try were endless, and the process was continually evolving.
 I didn’t know it then, but I would continue to revisit this time-intensive procedure many times in the future, refining it along the way as I developed new formulations.
-Eventually I’d share the process with contract manufacturers—who traditionally had only ever produced deodorants with a much different ingredient profile—who would adopt and adapt my process for large-scale manufacturing.
+Eventually I’d share the process with contract manufacturers, who traditionally had only ever produced deodorants with a much different ingredient profile, who would adopt and adapt my process for large-scale manufacturing.